kohlten/mormonette/README.md

 If you do not need to copy your files, you can just run the config file directly by either python config_dayXX.py or ./config_dayXX.py
 I hope it helps you during your piscine!
 Donzo
+'''

 If you have the error rm: directory not empty, it is not an error.
 This happends when you have to Ctrl-C due to an infinite loop.
 Just simply move the work folder to your trash and it will be fixed.

-#TODO: ADD BETTER WORDING, ADD CONFIG FILES FOR ALL DAYS AND PROJECTS, DEBUG THE SHIT OUT OF IT!#
+### TODO: ADD BETTER WORDING, ADD CONFIG FILES FOR ALL DAYS AND PROJECTS, DEBUG THE SHIT OUT OF IT!#

-Side note:
+### Side note:
   I apoligize if the name or anything within the program offends you.
 If you have an issue you can contact me at alex.strole004@gmail.com.
 For any improvements or suggestions, please either email me or add a pull request or open an issue.
 Thanks!